The Hullaballoos: Biography

 The Hullaballoos were created in September 1964, but had been working in the UK for over three years under the name of Ricky Knight and The Crusaders.
 They were not named after the American television programme Hullabaloo.
 Their name came from the city of Hull, England, whence they hailed.
 The band consisted of Geoff Mortimer (bass guitar and harmonies, born Geoffrey Mortimer, 30 May 1945, Kingston upon Hull), Harry Dunn (drums and harmonies, born Harold Stanley Dunn, 6 December 1947, Kingston upon Hull), Ricky Knight (lead singer and rhythm guitar, born Ronald Mitchell, 10 October 1944, Kingston upon Hull) and Andy Woonton (lead guitar and harmonies, born Andrew Charles Wooten, 19 July 1943, Croydon, Surrey).
 They all sang harmony vocals.

 The group's look (featuring long dyed blonde hair) and music was put together by Luigi Creatore and Hugo Peretti of Roulette Records to take advantage of the popularity in the United States of British Invasion bands.
 Signed to Roulette in the US, their UK records appeared on the Columbia label.
 They made numerous television appearances, most notably the Hullabaloo show.
 They recorded two albums: England's Newest Singing Sensations and On Hullabaloo (both 1965).
 Both albums are now available on a single CD.

 Their music was reminiscent of Buddy Holly.
-The group split up soon after they started.
-Knight left first and was replaced for a short time by Mick Wayne (born Michael David Wayne, 7 October 1943, Hammersmith, West London – died 24 June 1994, Michigan, US) but the group broke up for good in 1966.
+The group split up soon after they started.Wooten left first and after a number of auditions he was replaced for a short time by Mick Wayne (born Michael David Wayne, 7 October 1943, Hammersmith, West London – died 24 June 1994, Michigan, US) but the group broke up for good in 1966.
 In May 2010, the original members Knight, Dunn, and Woonton re-united for one-off concert.
 Mortimer was unable to attend.

 On 17 December 2016, Geoffrey Mortimer died from cancer, at the age of 71.
 On 27 August 2017, Harry Dunn died from an undisclosed illness.